Keyboard shortcuts

 • Drop numbered step markers and auto-numbered arrows

-• Save tool presets for instant switching
+• Save full per-tool preset profiles for instant switching

 • Undo/redo quickly and clear the canvas in one keypress